wjsutton/wjsutton.github.io/content/project_walkthroughs/1_parkrun_report_walkthrough.md

 Having worked with Tableau in past Tableau Public feasible solution where users could see a weekly table of results below or on Tableau Public: [Here](https://public.tableau.com/views/West4HarriersParkrunReport/WeeklyParkrunReport?:embed=y&:display_count=yes)

 A few notes on the design:
-* Its intended to be pretty basic, not a distinct change from copy 'n' paste email they currently receive
+* It is intended to be pretty basic, not a distinct change from the copy 'n' paste email they currently receive
 * Add club logo with a KPI banner for some quick stats for this week
-* Add the functionality to page back through previous weeks results
+* Add the functionality to cycle through previous weeks results
 * Added "About Us" tab for any newcomers to the dashboard for a bit of club marketing

 _Mobile users please rotate your phone horizontally._